binhrobles/burst-writing-services/README.md

 ### Locally

+- For local dev, testing, and quick feedback
 - `yarn start` should raise localstack docker container and start the API in offline mode
-- `./provision-localstack.sh` will PUT the API key needed for the translate API in the localstack SSM
+- `yarn provision` will PUT the API key needed for the translate API in the localstack SSM
   - TODO: preserve this in state
+- Lambdas are available behind `localhost:4000/dev`

+### Personal Stack

+- For testing with real/shared infrastructure, integration tests, pre-commit smoke test
+- `yarn deploy:personal` should deploy a personal stack using the machine's `whoami` value
+- Lambdas are available behind `burst-api.binhrobles.com/{whoami}`
+- Cleanup! `yarn destroy:personal`

 ### Deploying